 My Second Life BIO

 In my free time, I fly, enjoy family and friends both near and far, gardening and a regular date night with the love of my life.
 We are active members of Faith Community Church, Wichita.
 I am currently a member of the local Mission Aviation Advocate Wing, Kansas 99s, Experimental Aircraft Association and Women in Aviation.
-I am in the process of getting my tail wheel certification. so that I can pilot the biplane when it is complete.
+I just receviedof getting my tail wheel certification. so that I can pilot the biplane when it is complete.

 The Reverend Doctor Charles David Cullen and I married forty plus years ago.
 We do not have children.
 However, we enjoy our nieces, nephews. their children and the many students my husband instructs in classical education.
 We also have a brood of cats that you may hear about from time to time.